Generative Synthetic Data for Causal Inference: Pitfalls, Remedies, and Opportunities: Introduction

 \section{Introduction}

 Synthetic data is increasingly used for data sharing, privacy protection, augmentation, and simulation, but its role in causal inference remains underdeveloped.
-This gap is important because causal analysis requires more than reproducing the observed data distribution.
-For the average treatment effect (ATE), the key object is the conditional contrast
+We consider a basic causal inference setting with covariates \(W\), binary treatment \(A\), and outcome \(Y\).
+The central difficulty is that causal analysis requires more than reproducing the observed data distribution.
+For the average treatment effect (ATE), the key object is the conditional treatment-effect contrast

-together with the covariate law of $W$.
-A synthetic dataset can therefore look realistic, achieve strong train-on-synthetic-test-on-real (TSTR) performance, or remain close to the original data under privacy-distance diagnostics, while still distorting the causal estimand.
-We identify and formalize this pitfall through sensitivity and tradeoff results showing that predictive or reconstruction fidelity does not imply preservation of causal estimands.
+together with the covariate law of \(W\).
+A synthetic dataset can therefore look realistic, achieve reasonably good train-on-synthetic-test-on-real (TSTR) performance, or remain close to the original data under privacy-distance diagnostics, while still distorting the causal estimand.
+We formalize this gap through sensitivity and loss-decomposition results showing that predictive fidelity does not imply causal-contrast fidelity.

-Large language models (LLMs) create new opportunities for causal synthetic-data pipelines because tabular rows can be serialized and modeled flexibly.
-However, a fully joint generator of $(W,A,Y)$ is not automatically aligned with causal estimation.
-In high-dimensional tabular rows, a row-level reconstruction or next-token objective can be dominated by reconstruction of the covariates, while the outcome mechanism receives comparatively little weight.
-Motivated by this observation, we propose a hybrid generation strategy: instead of generating the full triplet $(W,A,Y)$ from one model, we use a generative model for covariates $W$, monitor the synthetic covariates using distance-to-closest-record diagnostics, and fit the treatment and outcome mechanisms separately.
-This separation allows flexible covariate synthesis while giving direct modeling attention to the nuisance components that determine the ATE.
-Empirically, hybrid generation substantially improves causal fidelity for both LLM- and GAN-based generators, often reducing ATE MSE by an order of magnitude while keeping privacy-distance diagnostics comparable.

-Synthetic data can also support causal estimation under limited overlap or practical positivity problems.
-In rare treatment-covariate regimes, outcome regression $Q(A,W)$ can be unstable and weighting estimators can suffer from extreme propensities.
-We introduce a targeted synthetic augmentation strategy that pairs extreme-propensity observations with nearby synthetic covariates to improve balance in sparse but plausible regions of the covariate space.
-This use should not be interpreted as solving structural positivity violations; synthetic augmentation remains extrapolative when the treatment truly has no support in a region.
-Instead, we characterize the tradeoff between improved conditional-effect estimation and covariate distribution shift, and show empirically that targeted synthetic pairing can reduce error when the gain in estimating the conditional effect outweighs the shift introduced by augmentation.